Skip to main content

 Everyone’s welcome at Poole Museum.
 We’re all about making sure every visitor feels right at home.
 Our recent transformation has been shaped by a big commitment to accessibility (as well as the sea) so everyone can enjoy what we have to offer, in their own way and at their own pace.

-It's worth noting that Scaplen's Court is an old building and the accessibility upgrades have all been made within the constraints of a Grade I listed building.
+It's worth noting that Poole Museum and Scaplen's Court are old buildings and the accessibility upgrades have all been made within the constraints of a Grade I listed building.

 Below, you’ll find handy access info to help plan your visit.
 And if you’ve got questions or need a hand, our friendly Visitor Experience team is here for you - before, during, and after your visit.